fjvallarino/monomer/tasks.md

     - Maybe some composites could have a typeclass for its constructor, and react differently if provided Eq?
     - Still need to provide method for custom mergeNeeded check
   - Avoid forced resize after merge (if an item needs more space, it should request it)
+  - Review composite initialization.
+View creation can be moved to init
+    - Check if passing model directly is still correct
   - Resize on change for label (update textDropdown)
   - Fix selectOnBlur for dropdown
   - Test nested composites